March 29th, 2025

 Tummy Tucks

-Often performed as part of a mommy makeover, the tummy tuck is a surgical procedure that helps to remove loose and excess skin from the body and tighten up the underlying muscles, resulting in a firmer, more streamlined abdominal figure.
+Often performed as part of a mommy makeover, the tummy tuck is a surgical procedure that helps remove excess and loose skin and tighten the underlying muscles, resulting in a firmer, more streamlined abdominal figure.

 However, this is as far as a tummy tuck in Toronto, can help with stretch mark removal, and any marks outside of the surgical area (such as on the hips or breasts) are not treatable through this procedure.
 Furthermore, if a stretch mark extends outside of the surgical area on the stomach where excess skin is being removed, only part of the mark will be removed.

-As you may be seeking a way to remove stretch mark scarring from your stomach, It should also be noted that new surgical scarring may be present following your surgery depending on your type of tummy tuck.
-In most cases, however, scarring from tummy tuck incisions are very discreet and purposely made in areas such as the bikini line where it is not visible beneath underwear or swimsuits, especially in less invasive procedures such the mini tummy tuck, as they focus only on the lower part of the stomach from under the belly button.
+As you may be seeking a way to remove stretch mark scarring from your stomach, it should also be noted that new surgical scarring may be present following your surgery, depending on your type of tummy tuck.
+In most cases, however, scarring from tummy tuck incisions is very discreet and purposely made in areas such as the bikini line where it is not visible beneath underwear or swimsuits, especially in less invasive procedures such as the mini tummy tuck, as they focus only on the lower part of the stomach from under the belly button.
 This method does.
 However, in some cases, small scarring around the belly button may be present.

-In most cases, patients still prefer this option, as a discreet and well-placed scar that is more easily faded is almost always preferred to deep purple lines that appear against a person’s will.
+In most cases, patients still prefer this option, as a discreet, well-placed scar that fades more easily is almost always preferred to deep purple lines that appear against a person’s will.

-At Toronto Plastic Surgeons, we understand that everyone gets stretch marks – so we also offer men’s tummy tuck procedures.
+At Toronto Plastic Surgeons Wellness Centre, we understand that everyone gets stretch marks – so we also offer men’s tummy tuck procedures.

 Book With Us Today!